vegaprotocol/specs/protocol/0086-ASPR-activity_streak_program.md

 - `rewards.activityStreak.benefitTiers`: is an ordered list of dictionaries defining the requirements and benefits for each tier.
 - `rewards.activityStreak.inactivityLimit`: the maximum number of epochs a trader can be inactive before loosing their streak.
-- `rewards.activityStreak.minQuantumOpenVolume`: the minimum open notional volume (expressed in quantum) for a trader to be considered active in an epoch
+- `rewards.activityStreak.minQuantumOpenNotionalVolume`: the minimum open notional volume (expressed in quantum) for a trader to be considered active in an epoch
 - `rewards.activityStreak.minQuantumTradeVolume`: the minimum trade volume (expressed in quantum) for a trader to be considered active in an epoch